Benkol003/Third-Year-Notes/COMP34111 Natural Language Processing/Week 7 Attention mechanisms & Transformers.md

 In practice we use the same linear projection matrix for all heads (in the transformer model).

-(Presumably the attention head matrices are parameters to be learnt via backpropagation during training.)
+(TODO Presumably the attention head matrices are parameters to be learnt via backpropagation during training???)

 ![](misc/Pasted%20image%2020231208015117.png)